Algorithmology/list-mutation-starter/writing/reflection.md

 - `__iadd__` that performs the concatenation of two `SLL` or `DLL` instances through the use of the `+=` operator

-Your implementation of the `SinglyLinkedList` and `DoublyLinkedList` classes must adhere to the specification and design provided on the course website.
+TODO: Your implementation of the `SinglyLinkedList` and `DoublyLinkedList` classes must adhere to the specification and design provided on the course website.
 In addition to providing empirical results in this file you must state what you think is the worst-case time complexity of each of the operations in the above list.
 You must also state whether or not your empirical results confirm and/or contradict these stated worst-case time complexities.
 Please note that if the course website does not provide an implementation of a specific method then you must create your own implementation that carefully follows the principles to which the other operations adhere.
 Finally, while your experiments are only required to use an input doubling approach to, for instance, study the use of `int` data inside of the `SLL` and `DLL` instances, you may also consider how different data types may influence the performance of these required operations.

 TODO: In addition to stating your research questions, this section should have a summary of your experimental results and an analysis of what those results tell you about the performance of the operations provided by the `SinglyLinkedList` and the `DoublyLinkedList` classes.

-TODO: Make sure that your responses explain WHY certain configurations are faster!
+TODO: Make sure that your responses explain WHY certain configurations are faster.

-TODO: It is not sufficient to ONLY explain WHICH configuration is faster!
+TODO: It is not sufficient to ONLY explain WHICH configuration is faster.

-TODO: It is not sufficient to ONLY discuss the empirical results!
-You must also state and explain the worst-case time complexities for each of the stated methods!
+TODO: It is not sufficient to ONLY discuss the empirical results.
+You must also state and explain the worst-case time complexities for each of the stated methods for which you have provided empirical results.

 ## Professional Development